 The vehicle can be started remotely up to a maximum of two times.
 The vehicle is also allowed a maximum of one failed start, where the Remote Starting sequence was initiated but the engine stopped cranking without starting.
-After either of these conditions, or if the Vehicle Security Alarm system is alarming, or if the PANIC button was pressed, the vehicle must be reset by cycling the START/STOP button to the ON/RUN position.
+After either of these conditions, or if the Vehicle Security Alarm system is alarming, or if the PANIC button was pressed, the vehicle must be reset.
+Insert the Key Fob into the ignition switch and turn the switch to the ON/RUN position.